 Parfait is also precise -- it's average false positive rate is less than 10%, as reported by product organisations who use the tool on a daily basis.

 In June 2012, the Parfait project was transferred to a product organisation and is currently deployed in various organisations where thousands of developers use it on a daily basis.

-The Program Analysis team continues to use Parfait as a research framework, to experiment with new analyses for new bug types, as well as new languages.
+The various teams at Oracle Labs Australia continues to use Parfait as a research framework, to experiment with new general analyses such as points-to, analyses for new bug types, as well as new languages.